 2. Showing romantic gestures in public

 Thailand is an Asian country and just like many other Asian countries, the people rarely show romantic gestures in public.
 So, respect the eastern culture and behave yourself in public.
-Try your best to avoid making out or hugging when you are on the street.
+If you’re going on a theme park date or eating at a restaurant with your special someone, try your best to avoid making out or hugging - even when you are on the street.
 In Thailand, even a simple romantic gesture such as holding hands are rarely seen.
 There will be plenty of time to show how much you love your partner when you two are alone.
 The more private, the more romantic it will be.

 3. Wearing something sexy when visiting the temples